chiasm-project/chiasm/README.md

  * [Brushing (draw a rectangle to select many records)](http://curran.github.io/model-contrib/#/examples/linkedViews)
  * [Selecting (click/tap to select a single value)](http://curran.github.io/model/examples/d3LinkedChoropleth/)
  * [Hovering](http://curran.github.io/model/examples/d3LinkedChoropleth/)

-Status: Several visualizations have been implemented using ModelJS in [model-contrib](http://curran.github.io/model-contrib/#/) and as examples in the [ModelJS project](https://github.com/curran/model/tree/gh-pages/examples).
-All of these are yet to be ported into the Chiasm project.

 ## Server